Jacumba Valley and Jacumba Wilderness Area: The drawing of a border

 This desert is a land divided by the US-Mexico border, which is referred to as Jacumba on the US side, and Jacume on the Mexico side.
 When the US gained parts of Mexico's northern lands in 1848 with the Treaty of Guadalupe Hidalgo, the border as it is drawn today was established and legislation such as the Chinese Exclusion Act of 1882 increased surveillance efforts along the boundary line in order to counter unauthorized crossings.
 Although there has not always been a physical border, boundaries began being created and marked.
 Beginning in the 19th century, both US and Mexican governments began mapping projects to denote the precise division of the borderlands and aided the governments in environmental management projects amidst a difficult terrain.
 This mapping and marking of the land was done through the placement of obelisks.
 In 1911, the first section of the physical border was constructed and thirteen years later, in 1924, the US Border Patrol was formed, increasing patrolling of the borderlands.
 There was previously a crossing point between Jacumba and Jacume, but it was closed in 1995.
 Operation Gatekeeper began at this time and additional fortifications were added to what already existed of the wall, some materials used being left over steel from the Vietnam War.
 The Jacumba and Jacume communities, which used to be sites that residents from both sides often frequented, became barely accessible.
 Residents of Jacume who crossed to do grocery shopping were cut off and their lack of access resulted in the Jacumba economy losing much of the stimulation it once relied upon.
 Today, the drawn border covers 1,954 miles, while the physical border only takes up 776 of those miles, leaving many gaps.

 Flora and fauna

-The Jacumba Wilderness is home to Peninsular bighorn sheeps, a species that was included on the Endangered Species Act in 1998 after falling to a population of around 300 – largely due to disease, predation, and colonization.
+The Jacumba Wilderness is home to Peninsular bighorn sheep, a species that was included on the Endangered Species Act in 1998 after falling to a population of around 300 – largely due to disease, predation, and colonization.
 They have been able to withstand the desert environment due to their adaptability to the high temperatures, their ability to survive for months without significant water sources, and because their strongest predators, like bobcats and mountain lions, do not reside in this environment.
 Other species spotted in the region include jackrabbits, ocotillos, California palms, and mule deers.